voidshard/igor/README.md

 ###### Workflows as first class objects

 You cannot define tasks outside of a job.
 Period.

 Other systems allow you to define tasks with support for chains, groups and sets of tasks as an afterthought.
 Igor is built entirely the other way around.
 And when I say *entirely* I mean it: you can define layers *without* tasks if you so wish.

 Why might want to do this?
-We'll get to that later...
+Well we'll get to that later...

 ###### Visibility, tracking all the things

-The state of every task, layer, job and even worker is tracked in Igor, right down to process IDs and memory statistics.
+The state of every task, layer, job and worker is tracked in Igor, right down to process IDs and memory statistics.
 It doesn't matter if a task has been submitted to the queue or not, whether it wont run in the next 10 years, whether it is running right now, has been paused, retried or errored.
 It's visible from the API (assuming you have the right to see it).